-The OLT is committed to improving access to justice for those that come before it and is seeking ways to better improve these resources to improve public understanding of the OLT and its processes.
+The OLT is committed to improving access to justice for those that come before it and is seeking ways to improve information and resources to increase public understanding of the OLT and its processes.
 The OLT currently provides resources regarding the appeals process on its website, and staff are available for public inquiries and to provide additional assistance.
-The OLT tries to clearly explain its processes for the public.
-In addition, OLT seeks to remove systemic barriers in its processes.
+The OLT strives to clearly explain its processes for the public and seeks to remove systemic barriers in its procedures.

-- Development of Resources: Creation of additional resources, such as video tutorials and guides, regarding the appeals process to assist the public in managing their case before the OLT. - Improved Customer Service: Additional resource allocation and modernization efforts to public inquiry and communication services to allow for faster service when contacting the OLT. - Addressing Systemic Barriers: Through training on diversity, inclusion and anti-racism, OLT seeks to remove systemic barriers.
+- Development of Resources: Creation of additional resources, such as video tutorials and simplified guides, regarding the appeals process to assist the public in managing their case before the OLT. - Improved Customer Service: Additional resource allocation and modernization efforts to public inquiry and communication services to allow for faster service when contacting the OLT. - Addressing Systemic Barriers: Through training on diversity, inclusion and anti-racism, OLT seeks to remove systemic barriers.